Korzer420/ArcadeKnight/README.md

 Before talking about each individual minigame, here are few general information:
 - All transitions in the minigame room are disabled and replaced by hazard respawn (although they deal no damage)
 - Dream Gate is disabled while in a minigame.
-- A minigame grants by default: Mothwing Cloak, Mantis Claw, Monarch Wings, Isma's Tear and Crystal Heart.
+- A minigame grants by default: Mothwing Cloak, Mantis Claw, Monarch Wings, Isma's Tear, all nail arts, all level 1 spells (downgrade from level 2 if you have them already) and Crystal Heart.
 (This will be reset to the original states upon leaving the minigame.)
 Depending on the course configuration this might differ.
 - Each minigame places a Dream Gate sprite at the start where you spawn.
 You can always exit through this sprite to cancel the minigame (your progress will be lost).
 - You can disable the camera preview at the start of minigames in the settings menu of the mod.
 - You can benchwarp out of a minigame sequence safely.
 It will cancel the minigame like the dream gate described above.